microsoft/vscode-wasm/wasm-wasi/README.md

 ## History

+### 1.0.0

+First stable version of the wasm-wasi Core API facade.

 ### 0.11.0

 With release version `0.11.0` the implementation details of the WASM support for VS Code has changed.
 This npm module is now a facade around the `wasm-wasi-core` VS Code extension.